Ku Klux Klan: Resistance and decline

-In Alabama, KKK vigilantes launched a wave of physical terror in 1927.
-They targeted both Black and white people for violations of racial norms and for perceived moral lapses.
-This led to a strong backlash, beginning in the media.
-Grover C. Hall Sr., editor of the Montgomery Advertiser from 1926, wrote a series of editorials and articles that attacked the Klan.
-(Today the paper says it "waged war on the resurgent [KKK]".)
-Hall won a Pulitzer Prize for the crusade, the 1928 Editorial Writing Pulitzer, citing "his editorials against gangsterism, floggings and racial and religious intolerance".
-Other newspapers kept up a steady, loud attack on the Klan, referring to the organization as violent and "un-American".
-Sheriffs cracked down on activities.
-In the 1928 presidential election, the state voters overcame their initial opposition to the Catholic candidate Al Smith and voted the Democratic Party line as usual.
+In Alabama, Klan vigilantes begun a wave of violence in 1927, targeting both black and white residents for perceived violations of racial norms and moral standards.
+This provoked backlash that begun in the press.
+Grover C. Hall Sr., editor of the Montgomery Advertiser from 1926, wrote a series of editorials attacking the Klan—what the paper later described as having "waged war on the resurgent [KKK]".
+In 1928, Hall earned the Pulitzer Prize for Editorial Writing for his "editorials against gangsterism, floggings and racial and religious intolerance".
+Other newspapers denounced the Klan as violent and "un-American", and law enforcement increased pressure on its activities.
+In the 1928 presidential election, the state voters overcame their initial opposition to the Catholic candidate Al Smith and voted the Democratic Party line as usual, as "despite Baptists' aversion to Smith's religion, many of them no doubt voted for him."
+However, in Oklahoma City, the minister of the largest Baptist congregation said, "If you vote for Al Smith you’re voting against Christ and you’ll all be damned."

-Although in decline, a measure of the Klan's influence was still evident when it staged its march along Pennsylvania Avenue in Washington, D.C., in 1928.
-By 1930, Klan membership in Alabama dropped to less than 6,000.
-Small independent units continued to be active in the industrial city of Birmingham.
+Although declining, the Klan demonstrated some influence when it staged a march along Pennsylvania Avenue in Washington, D.C., in 1928.
+Nonetheless, by 1930, Alabama membership had fallen to fewer than 6,000, though small independent units remained active in Birmingham.

-KKK units were active through the 1930s in parts of Georgia, with a group of "night riders" in Atlanta enforcing their moral views by flogging people who violated them, whites as well as Black people.
-In March 1940, they were implicated in the beating murders of a young white couple taken from their car on a lovers lane, and flogged a white barber to death for drinking, both in East Point, a suburb of Atlanta.
+Klan groups continued operating in parts of Georgia during the 1930s.
+In Atlanta, "night riders" enforced their moral cores by flogging individuals—both white and black—accused of violating them.
+In March 1940, they were implicated in the beating deaths of a young white couple abducted from a lovers' lane, and in the fatal flogging of a white barber for drinking, all in East Point, a suburb of Atlanta.
 More than 20 others were "brutally flogged".
-As the police began to investigate, they found the records of the KKK had disappeared from their East Point office.
-The cases were reported by the Chicago Tribune and the NAACP in its Crisis magazine, as well as local papers.
+When police began investigating, they discovered that Klan records had disappeared from the East Point office.
+The cases were reported by the Chicago Tribune, the NAACP's Crisis magazine, and the local newspapers.